 There's usually one big question on every playground planner's mind: How am I going to raise all that money?
 That's a lot of bake sales!

-You'll need to sell your project in a lot of different ways to potential funders.
-Some of the ideas below are points you can use to sell the project to a variety of individuals, businesses, and foundations.
+You'll need to fundraise lots of money and sell your project in a lot of different ways to potential funders.
+Some of the ideas below are points you can use to when making a pitch to neighbors, businesses, and foundations.